zacck-zz/git-examples/README.md

 or git rm -r folder
 to remove a specific directory  or you can use a filename to remove just on file

+Remember when you remove things you shoulc also commit your changes